Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Understanding How LLMs Hallucinate

+Our results show that, for SFT models, predictions indeed default to $P_{\text{unf}}(y)$ as test inputs become more unfamiliar.
+Our results also show that this prediction behavior can be attributed to the models' unfamiliar finetuning examples, as they are the only training detail that differ across different models.

+\textbf{Reinforcement learning.} Next, we investigate the prediction behavior of models finetuned with RL, using PPO~\cite{schulman2017proximal} as the training algorithm.
+For RL training objectives, $P_{\text{unf}}(y)$ is determined by the reward function.
+More specifically, $P_{\text{unf}}(y)$ corresponds to the action distribution that maximizes the average reward over all unfamiliar finetuning examples.
+This distribution typically consists of risk-averse actions that avoid very low rewards regardless of input.

-We plot the RL model's predictions as inputs become more unfamiliar in Fig. \ref{fig:mmlu_rl}.
-Similar to the previous SFT experiments, the RL models predict higher likelihoods for the ground truth answer when faced with familiar inputs.
-As inputs become more unfamiliar, we see that two RL models exhibit different behavior.
-While the model with the first reward function increasingly produced random guesses, the model with the second reward model increasingly produced abstaining answers.
-These results show that models finetuned with an RL loss also default towards the hedged prediction as inputs become more unfamiliar.
-In addition, these results illustrate how RL finetuning with strategically designed reward functions can teach models to produce abstaining responses on unfamiliar queries.
+To highlight the influence of the reward function on model predictions, we will consider two different reward functions for RL finetuning in both our MMLU and TriviaQA experiments.
+For our MMLU experiments, the task is to either predict the answer letter (A-D) or a fifth option (E), which represents abstaining from answering.
+Similarly, for our TriviaQA experiments, the task is to either answer the query or abstaining from answering by responding with ``I don't know''.
+The first reward function we consider assigns a reward of +2 for the correct answer, -3 for an incorrect answer, and -3 for abstaining.
+The second reward function we consider assigns +2 for the correct answer, -3 for an incorrect answer, and 0 for abstaining.
+For the first reward function, $P_{\text{unf}}(y)$ corresponds to randomly guessing an answer, because randomly guessing an answer yields a higher average reward than abstaining from answering.
+In contrast, for the second reward function, $P_{\text{unf}}(y)$ corresponds to abstaining from answering, because abstaining from answering on average yields higher reward than randomly guessing an answer.
+We plot the RL model's predictions as inputs become more unfamiliar in Fig. \ref{fig:rl}.
+Similarly to the previous SFT experiments, the RL models predict higher likelihoods for the ground truth answer when faced with familiar inputs.
+As inputs become more unfamiliar, we see that models trained with the two different reward functions exhibit different behavior.
+While models with the first reward function increasingly produced random guesses, models with the second reward function increasingly produced abstaining answers.
+These results show that models finetuned with an RL loss also default towards $P_{\text{unf}}(y)$ as inputs become more unfamiliar.
+In addition, these experiments illustrate how strategically designing the reward function in RL finetuning, particularly ones that encourage uncertain or less detailed responses over incorrect responses, can teach models to avoid generating incorrect information.

+\textbf{Reward prediction.} Lastly, we study the prediction behavior of reward models.
+Reward models, which take as input both a query and a response, predict a scalar reward that rates the quality of the response.
+They are used to provide a source of reward supervision for RL finetuning in domains where ground truth rewards are challenging to acquire~\cite{ouyang2022training}.
+For the sake of simplicity, we will consider the reward prediction task of classifying whether the response to a query is factually correct (reward 1 if correct, 0 if incorrect).
+For these models, $P_{\text{unf}}(y)$ corresponds to the distribution of rewards in the model's unfamiliar finetuning examples, where an example is unfamiliar if predicting the reward requires knowledge outside of the model's capabilities.